ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 **3) Spawn your network**

-Go-to masters_thesis_stuff/terraform-testing and use following commands to spawn the network
+Go-to network_sec_laboratory directory and use following commands to spawn the network

 ```
 terraform init
 terraform validate
 terraform apply
 ```
-If done correctly, there should be 13 resources spawned.
+If done correctly, there should be 12 resources spawned.

 ```
 #Access virtual resources by typing